 #veggielife: 5 Meatless Holiday Sides & Starters

-Ahh, Thanksgiving.
-The time where friends and family gather together around the table to stuff their faces.
-This is probably the only meal where you can literally go for thirds and no one will judge.
-Well, you might want to start stacking up your plates now because these five recipes pretty much go with any main dish you're serving.
+The time of year where friends and family gather together around the table to stuff their faces. start stacking up your plates because these five recipes pretty much go with any main dish you're serving.
 Heck, you can even just pile up these sides and call it a night.

 Dilly rolls.
 Upon first sight, I thought these might be doughy balls filled with dill pickles (why we're on that topic, I've recently discovered Dill Pickle Cashews by Emerald Nuts and they're surprisingly fabulous) but I soon learned these were actually dill herb friendly bread bites.
 Ahhh, that makes much more sense.
 I plan on making these little doughboys as my Thanksgiving bread basket pass around. #justaddbutter